mellamochiao/Bio-databse-course/README.md

-# Introduction and Practice of Bioinformatics Databases
+# Introduction and Practice of Bio-Databases

-This repository contains coursework for the class **“Introduction and Practice of Bioinformatics Databases”** at National Cheng Kung University.
-The project includes hands-on practice with **HTML**, **PHP**, and **MySQL**, aiming to familiarize students with basic frontend-backend interaction and biological data processing.
+This repository contains coursework for the class **“Introduction and Practice of Bio-Databases”** The project includes practice with **HTML**, **PHP**, and **MySQL**, aiming to familiarize basic frontend-backend interaction and biological data processing.

-## 📁 Project Contents
+## Project Contents

 | Category             | File Names                                                                 | Description                                                                 |
 |----------------------|------------------------------------------------------------------------------|-----------------------------------------------------------------------------|